acquadrod/MTG_DeckFind/README.md

 # MTG_DeckFind

+Requirements:
+- powershell (even on Mac and Linux)
+- MTG dragon shield card scanner CSV inventory.
+Scan your cards and then export all your inventory.

 ### checkInventory
 This powershell script check your MTG card inventory and calculates the percetage of matching with decks saved in a folder.